 Then I put them into a medium bowl and toss with sugar, cinnamon, lemon zest and lemon juice.
-I leave the extra juice in the bowl and line the apples into the baking dish.
-I set aside.
+I leave the extra juice in the bowl and line the apples into the baking dish and set aside.

 I put the mixture on top of the apples and shake the baking dish so the crumbles go deeper from the sides.
 By this way, I prevent apples from caramelizing(from sides) too much.

-I bake almost for an hour or until the color is golden brown and the crumbles are stiff.
-I top them with ice cream or heavy cream.
+Then I bake almost for an hour or until the color is golden brown and the crumbles are stiff.
+Finally, I top them with ice cream or heavy cream.
 Enjoy your apple crumble!